plone/plone.schemaeditor/plone/schemaeditor/README.txt

 Functional Tests
 ================

 Note that for the sake of the test, the test setup has installed a dummy schema context that will allow us to demonstrate editing a dummy IDummySchema schema, via the /schemaeditor URL.
+It also registers an event handler for various schema events that will print out the event, so that we can make sure events are getting raised properly.

 Let's set up the test browser::

     >>> from Products.Five.testbrowser import Browser